CtrlK

 Trigger Term Quality

-Includes strong natural keywords users would say: 'migration standards', 'target architecture', 'render mode placement', 'page base class', 'Layer 1 vs Layer 2', plus domain terms like 'ASP.NET Web Forms', 'Blazor', 'BWFC', 'SelectMethod patterns', 'page lifecycle mapping'.
-Good coverage of terms a developer in this domain would use.
+Includes strong natural trigger terms that users in this domain would actually say: 'migration standards', 'target architecture', 'render mode placement', 'page base class', 'Layer 1 vs Layer 2', plus domain terms like 'ASP.NET Web Forms', 'Blazor', 'BWFC', 'SelectMethod', 'page lifecycle'.

 3 / 3